In Light We Trust

 Addition to the artwork, artists will display their homemade pinhole cameras and other image capturing mechanisms.

-We are honored to announce the opening of our third Featured Member Exhibition of the 2015–16 season, featuring illustrator, animator and painter Brad Krause.
+We are honored to announce the opening of our second Featured Member Exhibition of the 2015–16 season, featuring artist and art educator Arcadia Katzenberger.